JakitaK/dataset-webapi-group2/README.md

   - Confirmed the database schema and connection string format.
   - Reviewed early Postman tests and Swagger entries for accuracy.
 - **Action items:**
   - Primitivo + Jakita: finish connecting the route to the live DB on Render.
-  - George: expand Postman tests (valid/invalid years).
+Jakita to complete the Postman tests.
   - Evan: refine `/api-docs` examples to match current responses.

 ### 10/19, 9:00AM–10:35 AM (Discord call — all members)